HerrZatacke/wifi-gbp-emulator/readme.md

 # Websocket GBP Emulator

 A GameBoy printer emulator which provides the received data over a websocket.
-This code has been created for a "LOLIN(WEMOS) D1 R2 & mini" [ESP2866 based board](https://github.com/esp8266/arduino).
+This code has been created for a "LOLIN(WEMOS) D1 R2 & mini" [ESP8266 based board](https://github.com/esp8266/arduino).
-For uploading the Filesystem the LittleFS tool [Arduino IDE Plugin](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/releases) is required
+For uploading the Filesystem the LittleFS tool [Arduino IDE Plugin](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/releases) is required.
+Follow the installation instructions [here](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/)

 ## Setup
 Before compiling the project you need to create a `config.h` inside the project folder.